invoice-x/invoice2data/TUTORIAL.md

 ### Fields

-All the regex `fields` you need extracted.
-Required fields are `amount`, `date`, `invoice_number`.
-It's up to you, if you need more fields extracted.
+This section defines what information (fields) should be extracted from invoice and how.

 Each field can be defined as:

 - an **associative array** with `parser` specifying parsing method
 - a single regex with one capturing group